AtaErnam/CS412_Project/README.md

 print(f"R-squared Train: {r2_word2vec_tuned_train}")
 print(f"Predicted values for training: {y_pred_word2vec_tuned_train}")
 ```
+From the hyperparameter search we find the "best" parameters for the model and use it according to the code block above.
 ## Methodology
 Our project adopts a structured approach to grade homework.
 It involves: